Akita Grooming Guide: Mastering Their Majestic Coat

 Understanding the Akita’s unique double coat

-The infamous Akita 'blowout': surviving shedding season
+The Akita ‘blowout’: getting through shedding season

-Your essential Akita grooming toolkit
+Your essential Akita grooming tools

 Step-by-step guide to brushing your Akita